CherrySeasons/MovieRecommendationSystem/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the IIT License - see the `LICENSE` file for details.

 -----